duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

-You can eager load polymorphic association https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#module-ActiveRecord::Associations::ClassMethods-label-Eager+loading+of+associations but can not use it in where https://stackoverflow.com/questions/16123492/eager-load-polymorphic For using in where you need to define specific associations (note: you need to add `optional: true`)
+You can eager load polymorphic association https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#module-ActiveRecord::Associations::ClassMethods-label-Eager+loading+of+associations but can not use it in where https://stackoverflow.com/questions/16123492/eager-load-polymorphic You can use `User.preload(:paymenable)` or define specific associations:
+For using in where you need to define specific associations (note: you need to add `optional: true`)
 ```